Frequently Asked Questions

 does not apply to end users.

-A: Zfone's architecture likely renders that question irrelevant.
-I'm not a lawyer, but it's my understanding that the Communications Assistance for Law Enforcement Act applies in the US to the PSTN phone companies and VoIP service providers, such as Vonage.
+A: Zfone's architecture likely renders that question moot.
+The Communications Assistance for Law Enforcement Act applies in the US to the PSTN phone companies and VoIP service providers, such as Vonage.
 CALEA imposes requirements on VoIP service providers to give law enforcement access to whatever they have at the service provider, which would be only encrypted voice packets.
 ZRTP does all its key management in a peer-to-peer manner, so the service provider does not have access to any of the keys.
 Only Zfone's end users are involved in the key negotiation, and CALEA does not apply to end users.
-If the VoIP service providers are smart, they will welcome ZRTP as a solution to being caught in the middle between the end users and the government.
-In the early 1990s, the government tried to control the end user's use of crypto by introducing the Clipper chip.
-That didn't go over too well politically, and had to be abandoned.
-The government will find it difficult to try again to stop end users from encrypting their traffic, regardless of whether that traffic is email, e-commerce web transactions, or VoIP calls.

 Q: Will the government attempt to stop VoIP encryption?